GiuffreLab/kubernetes-microservice-example/README.md

 ![Architecture Overview](/images/architecture.excalidraw.png)

+## Deployment Warning
+Please note, this is just a basic default example container of a voting app.
+It should not be left exposed to the internet because it has basic default passwords for the Postgres DB for it to function within the manifest files (a huge no-no).
+Be smart with the deployment testing.

 ## Commands to deploy and check status

 Deploying can be done with a single command if you are in the directory with all of the `yaml` files.